rmgarnett/gpml_extensions/README.md

 Hessians below.

-We provide an implementation of a flexible family of such priors in `indpendent_prior.m`.
+We provide an implementation of a flexible family of such priors in `independent_prior.m`.
 This implements a meta-prior of the form

 ![p(\theta) = \prod_i p(\theta_i)][6]